Skip to main content

 Why Coding Agents Write Plausible but Broken Code

-· 6 min read
+· 5 min read

-A lot of AI-generated code fails in the same frustrating way: it looks reasonable, maybe even passes a few checks, and then breaks when the real system touches it.
+A lot of AI-generated code fails the same way: it looks reasonable, maybe passes a few checks, and then falls apart the moment the real system touches it.
+The easy explanation is "the models aren't good enough yet."
+The more useful one is that most languages still assume a human is carrying the missing context in their head.

 Programming With Coding Agents Is Not Human Programming With Better Autocomplete